-1. Do One Thing at a Time.
+1. Do One Thing at a Time

-With that said, though it was not easy, I managed to suppress my tendency to multi-task in order to successfully practice investing my attention to one task at a time.
+Though it was not easy, I managed to suppress my tendency to multi-task in order to successfully practice investing my attention to one task at a time.

-As it turns out, by focusing our 100% attention to that 1 task as opposed to dividing our attention to multiple tasks, we are able to better ensure that we exert our very best effort into that particular task.
+By focusing our 100% attention to that 1 task as opposed to dividing our attention to multiple tasks, we’re able to better ensure that we exert our very best effort into that particular task.

 2. Get Rid of Distractions

-3. Make a Daily Schedule and Stick to It.
+3. Make a Daily Schedule and Stick to It

-Though it’s true that we often can’t quite pin our days to stick to the schedule we’ve set for ourselves because things changes unexpectedly, if you make a point to set deadlines and divide your time accordingly, you will much less likely to waste time as you have a clear plan as to how your day will and should play out.
+Though it’s true that we often can’t quite pin our days to stick to the schedule we’ve set for ourselves because things changes unexpectedly, if you make a point to set deadlines and divide your time accordingly, you’ll much less likely to waste time as you have a clear plan as to how your day will and should play out.

 4. Give Yourself Designated Breaks

-5. Cultivate Meditation as a Daily Habit
+5. Cultivate Meditation as a Habit

 It may sound counterproductive to add on yet another thing to our already endless list of tasks to get done but I personally have found that meditation to be one of – if not the most – effective ways of staying focused no matter how busy my day gets.

-For many of us, the reason why we continuously struggle to be as productive as we hoped to is cause consciously or not, we often let our mind wander while tackling tasks – as opposed to giving our full attention to the task at hand.
+For many of us, the reason why we continuously struggle to be as productive as we wanted to be is because, consciously or not, we often let our mind wander while tackling tasks – instead of giving our full attention to the task at hand.

 When practiced on a regular basis, meditation helps us to center our thoughts in the present moment, enabling us to set aside feeling of worry and anxiety that surfaces as we go through our days.